Stormy Daniels appears to deny denial of Trump affair

 When Daniels agreed that the signature on Tuesday's statement didn't look the same, Kimmel asked her whether she knew where the statement came from.
 She hesitated and then said, "I do not know where it came from."

-After the interview ended, her attorney, Keith Davidson, waved off Daniels' inability to be more forthcoming as her attempt at being lighthearted, The Guardian reported.
+After the interview, her attorney, Keith Davidson, waved off Daniels' inability to be more forthcoming as her attempt at being lighthearted, The Guardian reported.

 "She was having fun on Kimmel and being her normal playful self," Davidson wrote in an email to the newspaper.

-As far as her denial Tuesday, "the signature is indeed hers as she signed the statement today in the presence of me and her manager, Gina Rodriguez," he added.
-Davidson did not immediately respond to a request from NBC News for comment.
+As far as her denial Tuesday goes, "the signature is indeed hers as she signed the statement today in the presence of me and her manager, Gina Rodriguez," he added.
+The attorney said the same thing in a statement to NBC News on Wednesday.

-Michael Cohen, a personal attorney for Trump, has strongly denied that Trump and Daniels had an affair in 2006 ever since The Wall Street Journal reported this month that he brokered a $130,000 payment to Daniels shortly before the presidential election to prevent her from publicly discussing the alleged relationship.
+Michael Cohen, a personal attorney for Trump, has strongly denied that Trump and Daniels had an affair in 2006, after The Wall Street Journal reported this month that he brokered a $130,000 payment to Daniels shortly before the presidential election to prevent her from publicly discussing the alleged relationship.

 Daniels issued a denial on Jan.
 10, and in a TV interview last week, she refused to answer questions about the alleged affair.

-But a 2011 interview with InTouch magazine extensively quoted Daniels describing a sexual relationship she had with Trump after she met him at a celebrity golf tournament in July 2006.
+But in a 2011 interview with InTouch magazine, Daniels was quoted extensively describing a sexual relationship she had with Trump after she met him at a celebrity golf tournament in July 2006.

 "I do remember while we were having sex, I was like, 'Please don't try to pay me.'
-And then I remember thinking, 'But I bet if he did, it would be a lot,'" the magazine quoted her as saying in 2011.
+And then I remember thinking, 'But I bet if he did, it would be a lot,'" the magazine quoted her as saying.

 Daniels said Tuesday night that she did do the InTouch interview, but "not as it is written."
 Asked to explain how the interview deviated from the truth, she said she hadn't read the transcript.